IceGaming/BugRaport/README.md

-<center>Hello and Welcome to Ice Gaming Romania BugRaport!!!
+<center>Hello and Welcome to Ice Gaming Romania Bug Report!!!
 ====================================================